Titus Andronicus: Sources

 In his efforts to fashion general history into a specific fictional story, Shakespeare may have consulted the Gesta Romanorum, a well known thirteenth-century collection of tales, legends, myths, and anecdotes written in Latin, which took figures and events from history and spun fictional tales around them.
 In Shakespeare's lifetime, a writer known for doing likewise was Matteo Bandello, who based his work on that of writers such as Giovanni Boccaccio and Geoffrey Chaucer, and who could have served as an indirect source for Shakespeare.
 So, too, could the first major English author to write in this style, William Painter, who borrowed from, amongst others, Herodotus, Plutarch, Aulus Gellius, Claudius Aelianus, Livy, Tacitus, Giovanni Battista Giraldi, and Bandello himself.
 However, it is also possible to determine more specific sources for the play.
-The primary source for the rape and mutilation of Lavinia, as well as Titus' subsequent revenge, is Ovid's Metamorphoses (c.
-AD 8), which is featured in the play itself when Lavinia uses it to help explain to Titus and Marcus what happened to her during the attack.
+The primary source for the rape and mutilation of Lavinia, as well as Titus's subsequent revenge, is Ovid's Metamorphoses (c.
+AD 8), which is featured in the play itself when Lavinia uses it to help explain to Titus and Marcus what happened to her.

 In the sixth book of Metamorphoses, Ovid tells the story of the rape of Philomela, daughter of Pandion I, King of Athens.
 Despite ill omens, Philomela's sister, Procne, marries Tereus of Thrace and has a son for him, Itys.
 After five years in Thrace, Procne yearns to see her sister again, so she persuades Tereus to travel to Athens and accompany Philomela back to Thrace.
 Tereus does so, but he soon begins to lust after Philomela.
 When she refuses his advances, he drags her into a forest and rapes her.
 He then cuts out her tongue to prevent her from telling anyone of the incident and returns to Procne, telling her that Philomela is dead.
 However, Philomela weaves a tapestry, in which she names Tereus as her assailant, and has it sent to Procne.
 The sisters meet in the forest and together plot their revenge.
 They kill Itys and cook his body in a pie, which Procne then serves to Tereus.
 During the meal, Philomela reveals herself, showing Itys' head to Tereus and telling him what they have done.
 For the scene where Lavinia reveals her rapists by writing in the sand, Shakespeare may have used a story from the first book of Metamorphoses; the tale of the rape of Io by Zeus, where, to prevent her from divulging the story, he turns her into a cow.
 Upon encountering her father, she attempts to tell him who she is but is unable to do so until she thinks to scratch her name in the dirt using her hoof.